GethinDavies1990/CI_MS2_DTR/README.md

 ## Project Goals

 ### User Goals
-- Finding bar/pub/tap room that offers craft beers
-- Find the upcoming weeks events
-- Find information on the taproom
+- Finding the latest premier league standings
+- Finding the current top goal scorer in the league
+- Taking part in the LoveSports! quiz game
-- Find the location of the tap room
+- Contacting the owners of the website

 ### Site Owner Goals
-- Increase in visitors to the taproom
+- Increase web visitors to the site
 - Promote the business
-- Provide a way for new and existing customers to contact the business.
-- Provide essential information about the business to customers.
+- Give users the chance to partake in the interactive quiz
-- Provide the customer with a details related to the events taking place at the taproom
+- Show the users the latest premier league standings
+- Show the user the latest Top goal scorers of the premier league

 ## User Experience

 ### Target Audience
-- People looking for a place to enjoy craft beers and great atmosphere
-- People looking for a place to meet with friends
+- Football Fans
+- Premier League football fans
+- Sports Fans

 ### User Requirements and Expectations